Skip to main content

 • support for adding custom configuration as JSON

-• creation of HTML timetables as a downloadable .zip file
+• creation of HTML or PDF timetables as a downloadable .zip file

 • a preview of all timetables generated directly in your browser